-A small plane crashed and caught fire near the Crystal Airport late Saturday morning, prompting a large emergency response and an NTSB investigation.
+A small plane crashed and caught fire near the Crystal Airport late Saturday morning, killing both occupants and prompting a large emergency response.

 The National Transportation Safety Board confirmed it is investigating the crash of a Beech F33A airplane, which went down shortly before noon near Southbrook Park, just north of the airport off County Road 81.